-After all your hard work designing and building a WordPress website, doing marketing, getting clients and growing your business, one of the most important things you should do (way before anything else) is create backups.
+After all your hard work designing and building a WordPress website from scratch, doing marketing, getting clients and growing your business, one of the most important things you should do (way before anything else) is create backups.
 It’s true that most WordPress hosting companies have regular backups, however it’s a bad idea to rely solely on your hosting provider to create backups.
 The best thing you can do is have your own backups for each site you run.
 The hosting backups should be your last resort.

 Main Reasons to Use a WordPress Backup Plugin